 Auburn Health Care Quality Metrics

 Minimizes Pressure Ulcers

-This tells you the percentage of patients that suffered from a pressure ulcer.
-Pressure ulcers are damage to the skin due to remaining in one position for too long.
+This is the percent of patients who have had a pressure ulcer.
+Pressure ulcers are skin damage due to staying in the same position for too long.

 Minimizes Serious Falls